 Though the media landscape is shifting, the importance of media training is undiminished in an era when there are more writers and news “reporters” than ever before.
 Media training enables communicators to focus on their own interview objectives, whether facing traditional mainstream journalists, trade reporters, or bloggers.

-Effective media training consists of three main components:
+MediaWorks media training consists of three main components:

 1) Orientation/media education

 Training participants are exposed to the basic concepts of media communication, including the ground rules of doing interviews and the “Do’s and Don’ts.”
 Real-world video examples illustrate best practices and common media mistakes.
+We’ve crafted this module over two decades to be captivating, compelling, and engaging.
+No superflous PowerPoint!

 2) On-camera drills